TG-UserBot/TG-UserBot/docs/source/basic/heroku.rst

     $ python3 generate_session.py

-Simply follow the on-screen instructions and you'll get a confirmation message saying:
+Simply follow the on-screen instructions and once done you'll get a confirmation message saying:

     Succesfully generated a session for "name"